 For details about configuring nFactor, see Configuring nFactor authentication.

-To use the nFactor protocol with Citrix SSO, the recommended Citrix Gateway on-premises version is 12.1.50.xx and later.
+To use the nFactor protocol with the Citrix SSO app on iOS and the Citrix Secure Access agent on macOS, the recommended Citrix Gateway on-premises version is 12.1.50.xx and later.

 Mobile specific authentication policies such as NAC (network access control) require the client to send a signed device identifier as part of the authentication with Citrix Gateway.
 The signed device identifier is a rotatable secret key that uniquely identifies a mobile device which is enrolled in an MDM environment.
 This key is embedded in a VPN profile that is managed by an MDM server.
 It might not be possible to inject this key into the WebView context.
-If NAC is enabled on an MDM VPN profile, Citrix SSO automatically falls back to the classic authentication protocol.
+If NAC is enabled on an MDM VPN profile, the Citrix SSO app on iOS and the Citrix Secure Access agent on macOS automatically fall back to the classic authentication protocol.